fatihpense/rust_xml_oxide/README.md

 - Currently, it ignores well-formedness inside Processing Instructions, DTD/DOCTYPE and parses them as raw strings.
 It checks the general well-formedness including these entities.
 (It even parses comments inside DOCTYPE to achieve this)
 - It can parse not-well-formed documents (please report as a bug)
 - Entities that can be large are parsed as chunks to keep memory usage low: Character Data, CDATA Section, Comment, Whitespace
-- Should be tested again: ~~Reading chunk size is currently default 8KB, not configurable.
-If you have an element tag or DOCTYPE declaration that is bigger than buffer, it can backtrack and allocate more memory temporarily.
-It is tested to be working with 1 byte chunk size.~~
+- Reading chunk size is currently default 8KB, not configurable.
+Internal buffer is 16KB.
+If you have an element tag or DOCTYPE declaration that is bigger than the buffer, it can backtrack and allocate more memory for the parsing operation.
+1 byte chunk size is used for testing.

 ### Unsafe usage